-If you need to make a change to your tax return after you’ve filed it, either:
+If you need to make a change to your tax return after you’ve filed it, eg because you made a mistake, either:

 - update your return within 12 months of the original deadline